 Kadriorg is a green, upscale residential area located just a short tram ride away from the centre.
-Named after the wife of Peter the Great, Catherine I, the neighbourhood is home to a baroque palace established by the emperor himself, the city’s favourite park and Estonia’s best art museums.
+Named after the wife of Peter the Great, Catherine I, the neighbourhood is home to a baroque palace established by the emperor himself, the city’s favourite park, and Estonia’s best art museums.

-TOP three things to do in Kadriorg
+Top three things to do in Kadriorg

-Do as the locals and enjoy the scenery at the Kadriorg park.
+Do as the locals and enjoy the scenery at the Kadriorg Park.
 In addition to a swan pond, fountains, canals and several different styles of gardens, the 300-year-old park hides many historic buildings.
-Among them is the 18th-century summer palace established by Peter the Great, now home to an art museum, and the Estonian presidential palace.
+Among them is the 18th-century summer palace established by Peter the Great, now home to an art museum and the Estonian presidential palace.
 If you wander a bit further, you will arrive at the Tallinn Song Festival Grounds, home to the Estonian Song and Dance Celebration, which brings together up to 34,000 performers and 200,000 spectators every five years.

 Visit a museum.
-In addition to Kadriorg palace, the park is also home to the headquarters of the Art Museum of Estonia – KUMU – which serves both as a national gallery and a centre for contemporary arts.
+In addition to Kadriorg Palace, the park is also home to the headquarters of the Art Museum of Estonia – KUMU – which serves both as a national gallery and a centre for contemporary arts.
 The nearby Mikkel Museum displays an interesting array of foreign art and porcelain donated by a private collector, Johannes Mikkel.

-A top tip for families with young kids: The hands-on Miiamilla children’s museum in Kadriorg Park is a must, not to mention both the museum and the park have a great outdoor playground.
+Top tip for families with young kids: The hands-on Miiamilla children’s museum in Kadriorg Park is a must, not to mention both the museum and the park have a great outdoor playground.

 Take tram number 1 or 3 from the city centre to the stop Kadriorg.

-Tallinn is a seaside city, and there is no better way to enjoy the view of the Tallinn bay and the skyline than on the Pirita promenade or at one of its attractions or historical landmarks which coincidentally all offer great vistas.
+Tallinn is a seaside city, and there is no better way to enjoy the view of the Tallinn Bay and the skyline than on the Pirita Promenade or at one of its attractions or historical landmarks which coincidentally all offer great vistas.

-TOP three things to do in Pirita
+Top three things to do in Pirita

-Walk on the Pirita promenade, listen to the calls of the seagulls and breathe in the sea air.
+Walk on the Pirita Promenade, listen to the calls of the seagulls and breathe in the sea air.
 Pirita is also a very convenient neighbourhood to discover by bike.

-An extra tip: After a long day by the seaside, return to the hustle and bustle of the city and enjoy a nice meal or a drink at the sleek and trendy Rotermann Quarter in the city centre.
+An extra tip: After a long day by the seaside, return to the hustle and bustle of the city and enjoy a nice meal or drink at the sleek and trendy Rotermann Quarter in the city centre.